 - Chondrichthyes, Osteichthyes

-Academically, learning about these concepts might be overwhelming due to the sheer magnitude of information that is dumped on to you.
-However, with these carefully crafted study tips, the experience becomes more interesting and effective.
+Academically, learning about these concepts might be overwhelming due to the sheer magnitude of information in each concept.
+However, with these carefully crafted study tips, the experience becomes effective and interesting.

-How to utilize Class 11 Biology NCERT Solutions for Board and Competitive exams?
+How to utilise Class 11 Biology NCERT Solutions for Board and Competitive exams?

 Biology is a subject that tells us all about the natural world.
 Just like the other disciplines of science, it tries to explain the various phenomenon, events, or organisms with the help of observation, experimentation, and documentation.
 Here are a few tips you need to learn to study biology.